chickadee » directory-utils

 dot-filename?

-Does the OBJECT name a file with a dot-name?
+Does the FILENAME name a file with a dot-name?

 dot-pathname?